BBQ Cajun Shrimp

 Total Time 20 minutes

-BBQ Cajun Shrimp is a New Orleans favorite made with butter, lemon, tomatoes and spices for the perfect messy delicious shrimp dish you’ll crave all summer long!
+BBQ Cajun Shrimp is a New Orleans favorite with buttery shrimp, lemon, and spices.
+It’s the delicious, messy dish you’ll crave all summer!

-BBQ Cajun Shrimp, bring home a bit of New Orleans flavor with the spices, garlic, Worcestershire sauce and lemon butter spooned over some crispy baguette slices.
-You can also substitute the spices for a pre-made cajun spice mix if you’d like too, but I still recommend adding all the fresh garlic even if your spice blend contains garlic powder.
+BBQ Cajun Shrimp brings home a bit of New Orleans flavor with the spices, Worcestershire sauce, and lemon butter.
+You can also substitute the spices for a pre-made Cajun spice mix if you’d like, but I still recommend adding all the fresh garlic, even if your spice blend contains garlic powder.
+I love Cajun flavors, like my Easy Jambalaya (with chicken, shrimp, and andouille), so making BBQ shrimp was a no-brainer.
+It’s perfect for serving over rice, pasta, or toasted bread.

 How do you make homemade Cajun seasoning?